bbelderbos/bbelderbos.github.io/_posts/2016-03-08-building-maintainable-software.md

 > Modules (classes) that are loosely coupled are easier to modify and lead to a more modular system.

-Keep classes small and limit he number of places where class is alled by code outside the calss itself.
+This guideline can be applied by splitting classes to separate concerns.
+For example in the earlier moviedb crawler example different responsibilities were in one class:

+    $ python countMethodLines.py codesnippets/python/themoviedb_crawler.py
+    v)  print_html                | 1
+    v)  mail_html                 | 15
+    v)  get_url                   | 6
+    x)  get_digest                | 40
+    v)  write_html                | 4
+    x)  __init__                  | 23

+We should split these functionalities into different classes: GetData(), ParseData(), CreateOutput(), PrintOutput(), MailOutput().
+This makes it more modular.
+Also note that I kept the class names generic so when we decide to print/mail plain text instead of html it is easy to add.

+In a more recent project I did this better:

+    $ wc -l *py
+       52 book.py
+       27 crawler.py
+       27 mail.py
+       68 main.py
+       34 store.py
+       28 utils.py
+      236 total

 #### 6. Couple architecture components loosely (Chapter 7)

 > Top-level components of a system that are more loosely coupled are easier to modify and lead to a more modular system.

 For example when you have classes Input -> Output -> Logging -> FileHandling -> XMLParsing -> etc. - make sure these components operate independently, passing the Logging object to all the other modules and vice versa creates more dependencies (is not loose coupling).

-The book shows an example of the [abstract factory design pattern](https://en.wikipedia.org/wiki/Abstract_factory_pattern).
+Keep interfaces on a high level of abstraction to avoid components knowing too much about the implementation details (and thus become too interdependent).
+The book shows an example of the [abstract factory](https://en.wikipedia.org/wiki/Abstract_factory_pattern) which is described as a design pattern that successfully limits the amount of interface code exposed by a component.

 #### 7. Keep architecture components balanced (Chapter 8)